jon-jacky/home/commonplace.md

 same author, or on  similar topics.
 To find recent entries, consult the commit history.

+11 Jun 2026  <a name="11-Jun-2026"></a>

+- *The Lonely City: Adventures in the Art of Being Alone* by Olivia Laing, Chapter 3, My Heart Opens to Your Voice, pps.
+56 -- 67 (no link):

+  "At the beginning of the 1960s, Warhol reinvented himself.
+Instead of whimsical drawings of shoes for fashion magazines ... he began to produce flat, commodified, eerily exact paintings of even more despicable objects ...
+Starting with Coke bottles, he progressed rapidly to Campbell's soup cans, food stamps, and dollar bills ....
+Ugly things, unwanted things, things that couldn't possibly belong in the sublime white chamber of the gallery.

+  Sameness, especially for the immigrant, the shy boy agonizingly  aware of his failures to fit in, is a profoundly desirable state; an antidote agains the pain of begin singular, alone ...
+Warhol emphasized the glamour of sameness as well as its potentially unnerving aspect by producing his common objects as multiples: a generative bombardment of repeating images in fluxing palettes.
+In 1962 he discovered the mechanical, wonderfully chancy process of silk-screening.  ...
+That summer, he filled (his) living-room-cum-studio ... with hundreds of Marilyns and Elvises, their faces rollered on to canvases covered in tonal splashes of pink and lavender, fuschia and pale green.

+  'The reason I'm painting this way is that I want to be a machine,' he famously (said) in an interview for *Art News* ...
+  The desire to transform himself into a machine didn't end with the production of art. ... (he) redesigned his own image, converting himself into a product. ... he consciously developed himself as a replicable entity, exaggerating his physical appearance to create an automaton or simulacrum ...
+The new Andy was immediately recognizable, a caricature that could be cloned at will.
+In fact, in 1967 he did just that, secretly sending the actor Alan Midgette out in Warhol drag to do a university lecture tour on his behalf. ...

+  But the desire to turn oneself into a multiple or machine is also a desire to be liberated from human feeling.  ...
+'Machines have less problems.
+I'd like to be a machine, wouldn't you?' he told *Time* in 1963.  ...
+Becoming a machine also meant having relationships with machines, using physical devices as a way of filling the uncomfortable, sometimes unbearable space between self and world.
+Warhol could not have achieved his blankness, his enviable detachment, without the use of these charismatic substitutes for human intimacy and love. ...
+  Over the years he employed a range of devices, from the stationary 16 mm Bolex on which he recorded the Screen Tests of the 1960s to the Polaroid camera that was his permanent companion at the parties in the 1980s. ...
+His favorite was the tape recorder, a device that so radically transformed his need for people that he nicknamed it *my wife*.

+  Becoming a machine, hiding behind machines, employing machines as companions or managers of human communication and connection: Andy was ever at the vanguard, the breaking wave of a change in culture, abandoning himself to what would become the driving obsession of our times.
+His attachment at once prefigures and establishes our own age of automation: our rapturous, narcissistic fixation with screens; the enormous devolution of our emotional and practical lives to technological apparatuses and contraptions of one kind or another."

 15 May 2026  <a name="15-May-2026"></a>

 - How to Think Like John Milton, Ch.9 in *How to Think Like a Poet*